wdanilo/struct-split/lib/README.md

     }
 }
 ```

-Finally, the macro generates the `Ctx!` macro itself.

 ## ⚠️ Limitations
 Currently, the macro works only with non-parametrized structures.
 For parameterized structures, please create an issue or submit a PR.